matrix-org/matrix.org/content/legal/privacy-notice.md

 - 3.0.1 - minor clarification of 2.12 - June 2023
 - 3.1.0 - include references to archive.matrix.org and room visibility settings - July 2023
 - 3.1.1 - include details on Plausible and Donorbox - February 2024
+- 3.1.2 - include details on Pretix and Pretalx for event management - August 2024

 **A note to other startups**: this document was heavily inspired by Balsamiq's plain English ToS document.
 We were impressed by their championing of plain English, and wanted to reproduce that as much as possible in our own legal documentation.
 Feel free to draw similar inspiration from this document, though be sure to get any documents you produce checked over by a lawyer.
 Good luck!